 As India, the world's largest democracy, braces itself for another general election- with 9 million polling booths, more than 800 million voters, and costing nearly $5 billion -- Newton Kumar, a rookie government clerk finds himself entrusted with a task that appears deceptively simple: conducting elections in a remote village in the jungles of central India.
 The bushes teem with Communist guerrillas, who have been waging a decades old war against the state, even as the indigenous tribals live without any access to mainland amenities.
 Conducting 'free and fair' elections in a minefield like this is no child's play, as Newton learns over the course of this eventful day.
 Unfazed with the cynicism and danger all around him, Newton is determined to do his duty.
 But, as they say in the jungle, 'The more things change, the worse they will get'.
 Written by

-India's Official entry as best foreign language film for Oscars 2017.
-See more »
+Official entry from India for the Oscars See more »

 When Malko ( Anjali Patil ) along with other staff members goes out for lunch she stops and talks with Newton ( RajKumar Rao ) in the background is seen makeshift voting Booth with "small round shaped pattern of light" in the very next shot with Newton and Loknath ( Raghuvir Yadav ) it's gone.
 See more »